 - If you hear the sound of grains cracking when you press the fruit lightly, it is ready to pick.

-- Pomegranates can be stored several weeks at room temperatures; the skin will darken off the tree.
+- Pomegranates can be stored for several weeks at room temperature; the skin will darken off the tree.

-- The flavor of pomegranate fruit improves with age and seeds become softer and more edible.
+- The flavor of pomegranate fruit improves with age and the seeds become softer and more edible.

 - Spit fruit will deteriorate quickly.

 - Pomegranate juice will keep in the refrigerator for 2 to 3 days after squeezing.